 Jamie Dana, a psychotherapist in Phoenix, says perfectionism can stem from parents, teachers, peers, and cultural expectations.
 She points to social media, too, which has “raised the bar, introducing the drive to project an image of constant success.”

-When Is Perfectionism a Problem?
+When Perfectionism Becomes a Problem

 When your teen is constantly mentioning unrealistic goals, it’s a sign that perfectionism is getting the better of them, says Howard.
 “Kids shut down and stop doing things,” she describes.
 “They may break down in tears because they want it to be perfect the first time.”